People

 Laure Brimbal, Ph.D.

-Assistant Professor, Texas State University
+Associate Professor, Texas State University

 Email: LBrimbal@txstate.edu

 Laure Brimbal received her Ph.D. in Psychology from John Jay College of Criminal Justice and the Graduate Center, CUNY in 2016.
 She was a postdoctoral scholar in the Applied Cognition Laboratory from 2017 – 2020.
 Her research focuses on interrogation techniques, lie detection, and law enforcement decision making.
 Her research has evaluated the effectiveness of rapport and trust building techniques in intelligence interviews, developed a conceptual model of resistance and its mitigation, and examined the effectiveness of training approaches on real-world interviews.
-Dr. Brimbal is currently an Assistant Professor of Criminal Justice at Texas State University.
+Dr. Brimbal is currently an Associate Professor of Criminal Justice at Texas State University.

 ______________________________________________